buttonwoodcx/bcx-validation/doc/tutorial.md

 A `model` can be simply a String or Number (or even Function or null/undefined).
 We will start with simplest `model` to show you the simplest usage of `rule`.

-Let's use term `validator` for an implementation of excuting certain `rule`.
+Let's use term `validator` for an implementation of executing certain `rule`.

 To use `isTrue` `validator`, you write a rule like this: